-The Center's unique charity mission and policy of not balance billing patients has periodically produced a deficiency of revenue and gains over expenses.
+The Center's unique charity mission and policy of not balance billing patients has periodically produced a deficiency of revenue over expenses.
 These deficiencies have been historically supported by annual contributions from the Foundation and direct public support.
 The Center is dependent upon continuing financial support of the Foundation to meet its cash flow needs.
 These cash flow needs are budgeted and managed to fall within the amount reflected in the budget.
 The Foundation has pledged to provide its resources to the Center, as necessary, to allow the Center to fund its operations (see Note 10).

-The Center's Board of Trustees currently consists of eleven (11) voting members.
-They are the Chair of the Board of the Center, the President of the Center, the Chair of the Board of the Foundation and eight (8) additional "At Large" trustees elected by the Center's Board.
+The Center's Board of Trustees ("Board")currently consists of nine (9) voting members.
+They are the Chair of the Board, the Chair-Elect of the Board, the President and CEO of the Center, the Chair of the Board of the Foundation and five (5) additional "At Large" trustees elected by the Center's Board.